vijaymohire/critical_technology_areas/README.md

 # critical_technology_areas
-This folder hosts various criticaltechnology based content and files.
-This is a hgh priority for many countries and industries
+This folder hosts various critical technology based content and files.
+This is a high priority for many countries and industries, especially North America.
+References have been obtained from various agencies from North America.

+At our startup we align our services for the best interest of critical technology needs of the North American clients.